rickosborne/skyline/story/connection/822-delta3b-voice.md

 ### Workers

-It's only implied by the text, but DEMETER used to have multiservitors in DELTA facilities to help with the fine manipulations needed in the garden.
+It's only implied by the text, but DEMETER used to have multiservitors in DELTA facilities to help with the fine manipulations needed in the Garden.
 Something about the Derangement, and the disconnect from the other Subordinate Functions, caused DEMETER to lose this knowledge.
 Without the ability to maintain them, DEMETER's limited supply of multiservitors has been slowly breaking down over the last 20 years, getting recycled by Glinthawks.
 The last one broke down sometime last year, leaving DEMETER frustrated at the ability of Glinthawks, Shell-Walkers, and Stalkers to maintain delicate plant structures.